 I lived in Central Europe when I developed this recipe.
-A place where lamb stock is impossible to find here in Hungary and lamb is costly so I don’t cook with it often enough to make stock.
+A place where lamb stock is impossible to find and lamb was costly so I didn’t cook with it often enough to make stock.

-Finally mint sauce, I know my British readers are down with this, you all know what I mean.
-I like to use Tracklemans mint sauce but use what ever you can lay your hands on and that you enjoy.
+I know that my British readers are down with this, you all know what I mean.
+I like to use Tracklemans mint sauce but use whatever you can lay your hands on and that you enjoy.

 If you are not from the UK you may be scratching your head!
 Don’t worry you can make your own with vinegar, sugar, salt, and mint, it is really simple.

 If you want to make your own this homemade mint sauce recipe is a solid place to start.